 Imaging differential considerations include

-- Osgood Schlatter disease - inferior attachement of the patellar tendon into the tibial tuberosity
+- Osgood Schlatter disease: inferior attachment of the patellar tendon into the tibial tuberosity

-- jumper's knee - same location and similar pathology, but seen in adults.
-Some authors do not distinguish between the two 2.
+- jumper's knee: same location and similar pathology, but seen in adults (some authors do not distinguish between SLJ and jumper's knee) 2

-- patellar sleeve fractures - same age group; avulsion of inferior pole cartilage often with small fracture fragement 2.
+- patellar sleeve fractures: same age group; avulsion of inferior pole cartilage, often with small fracture fragment 2

 - infrapatellar bursitis 4